 Prerequisite(s): Acceptance into the Certificate of Competence Nurse Aide program.

 Corequisite(s): NURS 100, NURS 100L.

 Comment: Credit/no credit only.
 NURS 100C may not be audited.
 NURS 100C is a clinical course that provides 56 hours of clinical instruction in a healthcare facility.
 Students must complete NURS 100 with grade of "C" or higher, and a "credit" grade in both NURS 100L and NURS 100C, in order to earn the Certificate of Competence for Nurse Aide.
 Health requirements, First Aid, CPR and liability insurance are required before registration.
 A criminal background check is required by the healthcare agency prior to the start of clinical experiences.
 Some agencies also require drug testing.
 The agency reserves the right to set the standards of participation for students based on this screening.
-Students must have uniforms, a watch with a second hand and duty shoes for clinical.
-Students must not be on academic probation at Kapi'olani Community College.
+Students must have uniforms, a watch with a second hand and duty shoes for clinical and will need to bring supplies (blood pressure cuff and stethoscope) to specific labs.
+Basic computer skills and a printer are needed for completion of course work and medical informatics.
+It is required that students have healthcare insurance and complete all health requirements as mandated by the industry and the College.
+Students must attend a mandatory orientation before the start of class.
+Students must not be on academic probation at Kapi 'olani Community College.